-(iv) The asset is cash or a cash equivalent unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+(iv) The asset is cash or a cash equivalent (as defined in IAS 7) unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.

-A liability is classified as current under one of the following criteria, and all other liabilities are classified as non-current.
+The Company classifies the liability as current under one of the following criteria, and all other liabilities are classified as non-current.

-- (i) It is expected to be settled within the normal operating cycle; - (ii) It is held primarily for the purpose of trading; - (iii) It is due to be settled within twelve months after the reporting period; or - (iv) The Company does not have an unconditional right to defer settlement for at least twelve months after the reporting period.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by issuing equity instruments do not affect its classification.
+- (i) It is expected to be settled in the normal operating cycle; - (ii) It is held primarily for the purpose of trading; - (iii) It is due to be settled within twelve months after the reporting period; or - (iv) The Company does not have the right at the end of the reporting period to defer settlement of the liability for at least twelve months after the reporting period.